-CAPS counselors work with students at any point in their program to design personalized strategies for academic success.
-These strategies can include but are not limited to: time-management planning, organizational skills development, identifying and accessing support resources (e.g., tutoring services), and assistance managing school-life balance.
-Specialty advising is available in the areas described below, and students may work collaboratively with faculty and CAPS counselors around these topics.
+CAPS Academic Coaches work with students at any point in their program to design personalized strategies for academic success.
+These strategies can include but are not limited to: time-management planning, organizational skills development, identifying and accessing support resources (e.g., tutoring services), and assistance managing schoollife balance.
+Specialty support is available in the areas described below, and students may work collaboratively with faculty and CAPS Academic Coaches around these topics.
 When appropriate, students are referred to outside agencies for further assistance.
 Students referred to CAPS through an Academic Alert from a faculty or staff member will be contacted to receive these services.
-Students in CTE programs who are placed on academic probation will be contacted by the Academic and Community Support Coordinator in CAPS to offer coaching.